Missouri State Capitol: Exterior and gardens

+Interior

 The capitol’s first floor, home of the State Museum, is embellished with mural paintings and statuary.
 A prime attraction is a series of murals painted by Thomas Hart Benton in the House Lounge.
 The grand staircase is flanked by large heroic bronze statues of Meriwether Lewis and William Clark, and the third-floor rotunda is the site of the Hall of Famous Missourians, a group of bronze busts of prominent Missourians honored for their achievements and contributions to the state.

 A whispering gallery high within the dome, and a small viewing platform on the dome's roof beneath the statue of Ceres, are areas normally not open to the public except for school tours and other special tours.